The Online Application system and Self-Service system will be unavailable Wednesday, October 9th, 5 p.m. to 12 a.m. CDT. Read more

 Technology Requirements

 Students in this program are required to bring their own laptop and smartphone for use on-campus.
 The laptop and smartphone must meet the technical needs outlined by the program.
 MAC computing devices are not compatible with program software.
-Visit the Technology Requirements page for detailed information.
+See Technology Requirements for detailed information.

 Courses & Costs